jigpu/linuxwacom-wiki-archive/wiki/Xorg.conf.d.md

 #### X server 1.8 & 1.9

-With X servers 1.8 & 1.9 you can only use Options that apply to the Master device (stylus) and not dependent devices like the eraser, cursor, or touch (for serial tablet PCs).
+With X servers 1.8 & 1.9 you can only use Options that apply to the parent device (stylus) and not dependent devices like the eraser, cursor, or touch (for serial tablet PCs).
 In other words you can only set tablet wide settings.
 To configure dependent devices you either have to use xorg.conf sections or xsetwacom commands.